adimania/learning-devops/chapter3.md

       service: name=flask-demo state=restarted
 ```

-Hey!
+If you are thinking, *"Hey!
 Wait!
-Where is the explanation of this big blob of lines above?
+Where is the explanation of this big blob of lines above?"*, then we would say, try reading it once.